 Southern Mexico is home to many rural small-scale farmers who are producing high-quality agricultural products such as coffee, milk and handmade cheeses.
 These local and regional producers often work without access to or knowledge of the technologies that can help them stay competitive in a regional or global context.

-UTS faculty—including junior faculty members who recently returned from their master's program at WIU—are addressing common concerns and advancing Mexico’s competitiveness in the global market.
+UTS faculty—including junior faculty members who either completed their master's program at WIU or participated in a short-term exchange program at the U.S. institution—will use their training to address common concerns and advance Mexico’s competitiveness in the global market.

 At a Glance

 Western Illinois University; Universidad Autónoma de Querétaro; Universidad Tecnológica de la Selva